shaik1002/biggitlabbomb/doc/subscriptions/gitlab_com/index.md

 ### Transfer restrictions

-You can change the linked namespace, however this is not supported for all subscription types.
+Changing the linked namespace is not supported for all subscription types.

 You cannot transfer: